 DOJ officials advised that ecommerce companies may have to consider the antitrust implications of their pricing strategies, stating, "We will not tolerate anticompetitive conduct, whether it occurs in a smoke-filled room or over the Internet using complex pricing algorithms.
 American consumers have the right to a free and fair marketplace online, as well as in brick and mortar businesses."
-This suggests that the use of pricing optimization software in the e-commerce sector will continue to draw attention from antitrust authorities.
+This suggests that the use of pricing optimization software in the ecommerce sector will continue to draw attention from antitrust authorities.

-8. Increased Scrutiny of Foreign Investment in the U.S.
+8. Increased scrutiny of foreign investment in the US

-Foreign investment in the U.S. is likely to receive increased scrutiny in 2017 under the Trump administration.
-Such investments were already a focus at the end of 2016 with action by the Obama administration and calls for the Committee on Foreign Investment in the United States to scrutinize economic security as well as national security.
+Foreign investment in the US is likely to receive increased scrutiny in 2017 under the Trump Administration.
+Such investments were already a focus at the end of 2016 with action by the Obama Administration and calls for the Committee on Foreign Investment in the United States ("CFIUS") to scrutinize economic security as well as national security.

-Foreign investment has also caught the attention of more than 150 U.S. lawmakers, including House Intelligence Committee Chairman Devin Nunes, R-Calif., who have called for increased scrutiny by CFIUS.
+Foreign investment has also caught the attention of more than 150 US lawmakers, including House Intelligence Committee Chairman, Devin Nunes, who have called for increased scrutiny by CFIUS.

-Although the Trump transition team has not taken an official position, President Trump's campaign rhetoric suggests he plans to take a harder line on foreign investment.
+Although the Trump transition team has not taken an official position, the President-elect's campaign rhetoric suggests he plans to take a harder line on foreign investment.

-9. The EU Digital Single Market Initiative
+9. The EU Digital Single Market initiative

-May 2017 will mark the two-year anniversary of the European Commission's Digital Single Market initiative, in which the EC carried out a wide-ranging inquiry into the ecommerce sector.
-The EC's final report on its inquiry is expected in early 2017 and is likely to confirm its provisional views that certain potentially anti-competitive practices, such as resale price maintenance and territorial restrictions, will be an area of focus for the commission.
+May 2017 will mark the two-year anniversary of the European Commission's (EC) Digital Single Market initiative, in which the EC carried out a wide-ranging inquiry into the ecommerce sector.
+The EC's final report on its inquiry is expected in early 2017 and is likely to confirm its provisional views that certain potentially anticompetitive practices, such as resale price maintenance (RPM) and territorial restrictions, will be an area of focus for the Commission.

 As a result, the EC may target and fine companies it knows to have RPM and territorial restriction clauses in their agreements.
-A number of EU member state antitrust authorities (especially in Germany and the U.K.) have investigated and fined companies for engaging in RPM.
-The EC, with the wealth of knowledge it has collected through the sector inquiry and under pressure to be seen to be taking action against any anti-competitive practices it has found, could now start its own investigations.
+A number of EU Member State antitrust authorities (especially in Germany and the UK) have investigated and fined companies for engaging in RPM.
+The EC, with the wealth of knowledge it has collected through the sector inquiry and under pressure to be seen to be taking action against any anticompetitive practices it has found, could now start its own investigations.

-In addition, new legislation may further push to reform copyright law to allow customers in the EU to access digital content in their home country no matter where they are in the EU (for example, a U.K. Netflix user being able to access the U.K. Netflix content even if he is in Lithuania), and legislation to prohibit geoblocking (the practice of blocking access to websites from customers located outside a particular country or of rerouting customers to a different website based on where they are).
+In addition, new legislation may further push to reform copyright law to allow customers in the EU to access digital content in their home country no matter where they are in the EU (for example, a UK Netflix user being able to access the UK Netflix content even if he is in Lithuania), and legislation to prohibit geo-blocking (the practice of blocking access to websites from customers located outside a particular country or of rerouting customers to a different website based on where they are).

-10. Big Data at the Center of Global Antitrust and Consumer Protection Enforcement
+10. Big data at the center of global antitrust and consumer protection enforcement

 Antitrust authorities are increasingly focusing on the implications of big data on competition and consumer choice in today's marketplace.
-Most recently, the EC has outlined a new strategy on big data, and the U.K. Competition and Markets Authority has published a report on commercial use of consumer data.
-The French and German competition authorities have announced studies, and the U.K. Financial Conduct Authority has announced that it will be studying the use of big data in the insurance sector.
+Most recently, the EC has outlined a new strategy on big data, and the UK national competition authority, the CMA, has published a report on commercial use of consumer data.
+The French and German competition authorities have announced studies, and the UK Financial Conduct Authority has announced that it will be studying the use of big data in the insurance sector.
 As regulators assess the implications of big data on competitive dynamics, its interplay with antitrust enforcement is an issue of which businesses will increasingly need to be aware.